Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 where $\beta_i\in \mathbf E$, $\beta_c\neq 0$.
 As a consequence~\cite{KleSC}, the $j$-th bit $b_j$ of the sequence associated with $f(z)$ has an explicit description:

-This property makes it possible to compute easily in closed form the sum of two sequences and the (output-by-output) product of two sequences.
+This property makes it possible to compute the sum of two sequences and the (output-by-output) product of two sequences.
 We just need to compute the sum or the product of the representation~(\ref{eq:repr}).
-In the case of the sum of two sequences it is just a term-by-term sum, whereas in the case of a product we obtain a convolution.\footnote{We used the Sage algebra system~\cite{Sage} to perform our computations}
+The sum of two sequences is just a term-by-term sum, whereas in the case of a product we obtain a convolution.
 In both cases, we might experience \emph{cancellation}---some of the $\beta$'s might become zero.
 But, whichever operation we apply, we will obtain in the end for a suitable set $S\subseteq[2^n]$ a representation of the form

 with $\beta_c\neq 0$.
 The cardinality of $S$ is now exactly the degree of the polynomial at the denominator of the rational function